mosn/htnn/site/content/en/docs/developer-guide/plugin_development.md

 ![filter manager, with DecodeWholeRequestFilter, buffer the whole request](/images/filtermanager_sub_path.jpg)

 Note: `DecodeRequest` is only executed if `DecodeHeaders` returns `WaitAllData`.
-So if `DecodeRequest` is defined, `DecodeHeaders` must be defined as well.
+So if `DecodeRequest` is defined, `DecodeHeaders` must be defined as well. `DecodeData` will be ignored if `DecodeRequest` is defined.

-The same process applies to the Encode path, but the method is slightly different.
+The same process applies to the Encode path in a reverse order, and the method is slightly different.
 This time it requires `EncodeHeaders` to return `WaitAllData` to invoke `EncodeResponse`.

 Note: `EncodeResponse` is only executed if `EncodeHeaders` returns `WaitAllData`.
-So if `EncodeResponse` is defined, `EncodeHeaders` must be defined as well.
+So if `EncodeResponse` is defined, `EncodeHeaders` must be defined as well. `EncodeData` will be ignored if `EncodeResponse` is defined.

 Currently, `DecodeRequest` is not supported by plugins whose order is `Access` or `Authn`.